Tag Archives: Donald Trump

 The logic to think that prenatal Tylenol causes autism and ADHD

 The evidence that there is some, large risk agent is the tremendous rise in the prevalence of autism and ADHD over the last 50 years, see chart above.
 The rise t matches the rise in the use of Tylenol as opposed to older medications, like aspirin.
 Correcting for other changes (confounders), this Oxford study finds 95% certainty association of acetaminophen with ADHD; care being taken to remove confounders.
-Also of note is that, none of the studies suggesting was Tylenol is safe for pregnant women looked at neural development damage in children.
-None.

 In terms of the magnitude of the Tylenol effect, this study from Johns Hopkins, compared fetal blood levels of acetaminophen enzymes (measured in the umbilical cord) to the risk of autism and ADHD.
 As shown below, there is roughly a three-times increase in risk for both in every sub-group of child: male and female, black and white, pre-term and full term, drug user or not, breast fed or not, fevered mother or not.
 Children with higher blood-acetaminophen levels (2nd, 3rd tercile) always have a higher chance of ADHD and ASD — about 3 times higher– than children in the lower tercile.